 The ice palace is actually carved into the glacier and has several sculptures to view.
 The snow fun park was closed due to danger of icicles melting and falling.
 This confused me since it was way below zero out there and nothing was melting.
 At this point I was too hungry to care and headed for food.
 This brings me to my next huge piece of advice: BRING FOOD.
 There are several expensive, not yummy restaurants so you won’t starve if you ignore this advice.
 Then, I sat, on the floor, for an hour, waiting for the guide to get off this mountain.
 There’s not much to see or do inside of a mountain during a white out.
 Except buying Lindt chocolate.
 And trying on Swiss watches.

 The best part of my day was the return ride to the mountain village of Grindelwald.
 This was so beautiful and what I had imagined the entire day to be.
 On the drive back to Zurich we passed waterfall after waterfall after waterfall.
 We did not stop at any of the viewing areas to gaze at even one of them.

-I would not do the day trip again.
+I would not do this day trip again.
 I would stay overnight in Interlaken and DIY the train ride to Jungfraujoch paying close attention to the weather.
 I would also rent a car for a day to explore as many of the 72 waterfalls around Lauterbrunnen as possible.
 If you decide to visit the Top of Europe, check the weather!
 Take food, water and dress warmly.
 Also, sit on the right side of the train for the best views.

 Pin it for Later!